 15. Any decorations purchased by the Club will not be loaned or rented.

-16. The Club will follow specific guidelines regarding the use of social media outlets (i.e. FaceBook, Twitter, Instragram, Pinterest, and any other social media outlet as deemed appropriate).
+16. The Club will follow specific guidelines regarding the use of social media outlets (i.e. FaceBook, Twitter, Instagram, Pinterest, and any other social media outlet as deemed appropriate).
 The Communication Committee will maintain both the public and private sides of the social media.
 The use of social media will be to promote Altrusa International of Temple, TX., Inc. and will be discriminatory in the postings of members, children and non-Altrusan social events.
 All members must sign the Club social media policy form as proof they have read the Policy.

 17. Each year, during the January business meeting, the nominating committee will be created in order to propose a slate of officers for the upcoming year.
 Three members will serve on the committee.
 To serve as a member of the nominating committee, you members must have served on the Club Board for a minimum of two years.
 As a Members of the nominating committee, you are not allowed to be included in the proposed slate of officers.
 Nominations for committee members will come from the floor; the three members with the most votes will serve on the committee and the one with the most will serve as chair.